NaluKit/gwt-maven-springboot-archetype/README.md

 Change directory to your generated project and issue the following commands:

 1. In one terminal window: `mvn gwt:codeserver -pl *-client -am`
 2. In another terminal window: `mvn spring-boot:run -pl *-server -am`

+After a `mvn clean compile` you have to wait until you see this line 'The code server is ready at http://127.0.0.1:9876/' before starting the Spring Boot server.

 Note that the `-pl` and `-am` are not strictly necessary, they just tell Maven not to build the client module when you're dealing with the server one, and vice versa.